 What should I expect when I call Nightline?

 When you call Nightline, you can expect a calm, comforting voice to answer the phone.
 After that, what we talk about is up to you; Nightline offers a space where you can feel comfortable talking about whatever is on your mind.
 You can expect a nonjudgmental and empathetic ear to really listen to what you have to say.
 After your call, you have the option of filling out this anonymous survey.
 You can use it as a space to reflect or to give us constructive criticism–we’re always looking for new ways in which to improve our services!

 When can I call?

 Who picks up the phone at Nightline?

 Nightline listeners are compassionate and committed undergraduate students of Columbia University.
-Each listener has trained by mental health professionals on a variety of topics and has successfully completed a certification process before beginning to volunteer on the lines.
+Each listener has been trained by mental health professionals on a variety of topics and has successfully completed a certification process before beginning to volunteer on the lines.
 All Nightline Peer Listeners remain anonymous throughout their time on the lines.